tjhind/tjhind/README.md

 ![Tiah Hind banner photo - picture of Tiah next to her name (Tiah Hind she/her)](https://github.com/tjhind/tjhind/assets/147715709/86fecf3f-c92b-4ae2-85f0-b179ca4cce1a)

 **Welcome!** I'm Tiah, a Junior Software Dev.
 I recently completed a 13-week Software Engineering Bootcamp with Northcoders.
-I bring a dynamic approach from my background in science, and I'm excited to apply and develop my skills in a real-world environment.
+I bring a dynamic approach from my background in science, and I'm excited to apply and develop my skills contributing to projects that help people in their everyday lives.

 ## My Projects